Frequently Asked Questions

 The university police has sole jurisdiction of managing the public safety needs associated with an event on campus.
 The police department reviews each Facility Use Request to determine if security/policing staff are needed.
 This review involves the estimated size of the event, traffic control needs, if alcohol is served, parking needs, the potential for violence and the policing services that an event may require.
 The police department also considers the level of need for police officers to be on scene who are trained as Emergency Medical Responders (EMR).

 The university police provide security services off campus only for ‘core university events’ such as athletic events, commencement, etc. If a non-core university event is scheduled off campus, then the McNeese Police will provide the group with contact information to contract with officers from the sheriff’s office, Lake Charles Police or Ward 3 Marshal’s Office.
-The billing for off duty officers for these other agencies can range from $25 to $55 per hour, per officer usually with a 4 hour minimum charge.
+The billing for off duty officers for these other agencies are estimated at $40 per hour, per officer usually with a 4 hour minimum charge.

 How do I get a copy of a police report?

-You may call or come by the police department Monday – Friday between 8 a.m. to 4 p.m. to request a report where you are listed as the victim of a crime or vehicle crash.
+You may call or come by the police department Monday – Friday during business hours to request a report where you are listed as the victim of a crime or vehicle crash.
 Please allow 3 to 5 business days before requesting a copy of the report to ensure that the initial case has been entered into the police computer system.

 If I’m injured on campus, what assistance would I receive from McNeese police?